Průhonice: Administrative division

+Etymology

+The name is derived from the Czech word průhon (denoting a path used to drive cattle to pasture or to a watering place).
+The name means "the village founded on průhons".

 Geography

 Průhonice is located about 4 km southeast of Prague.
 It lies in a flat landscape in the Prague Plateau.
-The Botič River flows through the municipality.
+The Botič Stream flows through the municipality.
 The municipal territory is rich in small fishponds.

 History

 The first written mention of Průhonice is from 1187, when the Church of the Nativity of the Virgin Mary was consecrated.
 The first documented owners of the village are from the 1270s, when it was the property of a family that called itself the Lords of Průhonice.
 In the 14th century, Průhonice was owned by the Lords of Říčany.
 In the 16th century, Průhonice was owned by the Zapský of Zápy family.
 They had rebuilt the local castle into a Renaissance aristocratic residence.

 The estate flourished in the 18th century, when it was owned by the Desfours family.
 In the 19th century, Průhonice was the property of the Nostitz-Rieneck family.
 Johann Nepomuk von Nostitz-Rieneck has completely rebuilt the Průhonice Castle in the Neoclassical style.